joist-framework/joist/packages/di/README.md

 ## Custom Elements

 Joist DI was built with custom elements in mind and ships with a seperate DOM lib.
+Since the browser will be what initializes your custom elements we need to be able to tell the browser how to pass arguments.

 The `@injectable()` decorator allows the Joist Dependency Injector to pass arguments to your custom element when instances of your element is created.